microsoft/pxt-microbit/docs/projects/v2-pet-rock.md

 ## Giggly Cyrus

-When Cyrus's logo is pressed, it tickles! 😹
+When Cyrus's logo is pressed, it tickles 😹

 ---